null Skip to main content

 Gluten-free diets

 Those following a gluten-free diet should opt for gluten-free protein powders such as whey protein, pea protein or soy protein.
 Be sure to check the labels, as some protein powders may contain cross-contaminants or added ingredients that contain gluten.
-Always choose certified gluten-free options if you are highly sensitive to gluten.
+Always choose an option that list the gluten as being 'not present' or 'not detected' if you are coeliac or gluten intolerant.
 At Uprotein we dont use gluten ingredients in any of formulations, so you can be rest assured our protein powders are gluten free, with the addition of perdiocually batch testing.

 Lifestyle and convenience factors